fedora-infra/mobile/README.md

 the project of old build artifacts, and you can do that with the `clean` command.

 To compile without installing to the emulator, use `compile`.
+This is sometimes quicker just for making sure syntax is fine and everything typechecks.

 To just obtain an APK (without installing into the emulator), use `android:package-debug` or `android:package-release`.
 You can install that APK